There's nothing better than a hot cup of coffee in the morning.

 If you're in the market for a super-automatic espresso machine that'll grind beans on command and make espresso, you should check out the Delonghi Magnifica.

-Unlike the coffee makers above this is the first machine on this list that focuses on making espresso based drinks like lattes and cappuccinos.
+Unlike the grind control coffee makers above this is the first machine on this list that focuses on making espresso based drinks like lattes and cappuccinos.
 If you prefer these over drip coffee then the Magnifica is a better fit for you.
 Note it is a single serve coffee maker with a grinder built in.

 The Delonghi Magnifica is a partially automatic espresso machine, this means it only automates the coffee grinding and espresso making process.
 Instead it comes equipped with an assisted steaming wand if you want to make a frothy cappuccino.
-This makes the Magnifica much cheaper when compared to fully automatic coffee makers that end up costing in the $1000+ range.
+This makes the Magnifica much cheaper when compared to fully automatic coffee machines that end up costing in the $1000+ range.

 The Breville Barista Express is one of my favourite espresso machines and I have written an in-depth review of it here.
 I like it because from an espresso making perspective it has everything the average coffee lover needs to make great barista style coffee at home.

-Now in comparison to the coffee makers above there is one main difference you'll notice straight away - there's a bit more work involved.
+Now in comparison to the machines above there is one main difference you'll notice straight away - there's a bit more work involved.
 Even though it has an inbuilt grinder you'll still have to tamp the coffee yourself, extract the coffee, and steam the milk just like your local barista does.

 If you enjoy getting more hands on with your coffee making this is a great option for you.
 Otherwise if you want an espresso maker with a grinder that's more automated then the above Delonghi would be the better option.